Skip site navigation (1)Skip section navigation (2)

 Access control is delegated to either the remote DSA(s) or to the local

-remote DSA(s) and to the frontend for read operations.
-Local access
+mote DSA(s) and to the frontend for read operations.
+Local access rules

-rules involving data returned by the remote DSA(s) should be designed
+involving data returned by the remote DSA(s) should be designed with care.

 CAVEATS